ItohTamiko/wikiProxy/README.md

 # wikiProxy
-A Proxy tools based on Python3 and F---- for futurerestore local firmware keys fetching.
-Via theAppleWiki.com
+A firmware keys server Proxy tools for futurerestore based on Python3 and Flask.
+Via theapplewiki.com for local firmware keys fetching.